romaonthego/REMarkerClusterer/README.md

 * iOS 4 or higher
 * ARC

+If you are not using ARC in your project, add `-fobjc-arc` as a compiler flag for all the files in this project.

 ## Demo

 Build and run the `REMarkerClustererExample` project in Xcode to see `REMarkerClusterer` in action.

 ## Installation

 `REMarkerClusterer` requires the `MapKit` and `CoreLocation` frameworks, so the first thing you'll need to do is include the frameworks into your project.

 Now that the framework has been linked, all you need to do is drop files from `REMarkerClusterer` folder into your project, and add `#include "REMarkerClusterer.h"` to the top of classes that will use it.